arlonproj/arlon/docs/concepts.md

 Apps and AppProfiles are a newer version ("gen2") of Arlon profiles.
 There is an older version called "gen1", which is composed of the concepts of Bundles and Profiles.
-For more details, see (Bundles and Profiles)[./gen1_profiles.md]
+For more details, see [Bundles and Profiles](./gen1_profiles.md)